 Many concepts could be learned – focusing on a few can often be more powerful.
 Develop your learning outcomes and success criteria from these concepts as well as the Nature of Science strand and the science capabilities.

 Four examples of learning outcomes:

-- discuss the strengths and weaknesses of a dataset
+- discuss the strengths and weaknesses of the Globe at Night dataset

 - examine the amount of light pollution in their own locality